datacarpentry/spreadsheets-socialsci/_episodes/02-reformatting.md

 ## Exercise

-This is a walkthrough exercise with the instructor.
+This is a walk-through exercise with the instructor.

 Convert the report spreadsheet into a clean data table.